swimos/swimos-docs/src/_tutorials/monitor.md

 ## Running the UI

 Now, under the `/ui` folder under project root, open `index.html` as a local file in your web browser to see results from monitoring your locate machine populate a chart.

-## Demo Application

-A more complete of this source code exists as the swim-monitor demo can be found <a href="https://github.com/nstreamio/swim-monitor">here</a>.